Big little lives

 Pygmy seahorses have become well known in the dive community, which is hardly surprising given their cheeky puckered lips, neon colours and incredible miniaturisation.
 Despite their notoriety, we actually know shockingly little about them.
 The original pygmy seahorses, that we now know of as Bargibant’s pygmy, were first spotted by a researcher at a museum in Noumea, New Caledonia.
 George Bargibant was bringing up a Muricella gorgonian for the museum’s collection and happened to notice a pair of tiny seahorses clinging cryptically to its surface.
 The species was named in his honour in 1970.

-Over the next 25 years, there were very few reports of pygmy seahorses, until they began to be spotted by eagle-eyed divers in Papua New Guinea.
-Of course, this caused a flurry of excitement and these tiny fish became the celebrities of the coral reef.
+Over the next twenty-five years, there were very few reports of pygmy seahorses, until they began to be spotted by eagle-eyed divers in Papua New Guinea.
+Of course, this caused a flurry of excitement and the tiny fishes became the celebrities of the coral reef.
 Divers began to realise that they lived exclusively on Muricella gorgonians and only certain ones of these.
-Later, pygmies began to be spotted living on other gorgonians, and those individuals tended to be smaller and slenderer.
+Later, pygmies began to be spotted living on other gorgonians, and those individuals tended to be smaller and more slender.
 In 2003, these were described as Denise’s pygmy seahorses.
 The same year, a free-living pygmy was discovered at the remote Lord Howe Island, almost 500 miles northeast of Sydney, and named as Coleman’s pygmy seahorse.

 Beyond the scientific naming process, which included only basic ecological information, there had never been any further biological research into the biology of pygmy seahorses until I began my PhD in 2007.
 I focused on the two gorgonian-living species, Bargibant’s and Denise’s pygmy seahorses.
 Among other things, I investigated how rare or common they might be, as well as their social and reproductive behaviours.
 I found plentiful healthy gorgonians to accommodate them, but fewer than 10% were inhabited.
 Generally, these two pygmies were the least abundant of all seahorses.
 I also revealed surprising behaviours among the social groups living together on a single gorgonian, such as males attempting to strangle each other and ordinarily monogamous female seahorses mating with multiple partners.